Johnson says he’ll tell Trump: Hands off UK health service

 More than three years after Britain voted to leave the EU, the departure date has been postponed twice, and the U.K. Parliament has repeatedly rejected the only divorce deal offered.
 The country is facing a chaotic exit on Oct.
 31 unless Johnson’s government can, against the odds, secure a new agreement — or arrange another delay, something Johnson vows he will not do.

 The British leader is seeking to persuade a skeptical European Union to give Britain a new divorce deal before the U.K. is due to leave the bloc on Oct.
-31. At the U.N. he was holding a series of meetings with EU leaders, including European Council President Donald Tusk, French President Emmanuel Macron, German Chancellor Angela Merkel and Irish Prime Minister Leo Varadkar.
+31.

-Johnson said he didn’t think there would be a “New York breakthrough,” but he was encouraged by the progress talks had made since he took office less than two months ago.
+Johnson said he didn’t think there would be a “New York breakthrough” in meetings with European leaders at the U.N., but he was encouraged by the progress talks had made since he took office less than two months ago.
 He replaced Theresa May, who resigned in failure after her EU withdrawal agreement was rejected three times by Parliament.

-“If you think about when I first became prime minister, everybody was saying there’s absolutely no chance whatever of changing the existing agreement,” he said.
-“And I think nobody’s saying that (now).”

 “I think a large number of the important partners really do want a deal,” he said.

-But many leaders of the 28-nation bloc mistrust Johnson, a brash Brexit champion who played a big role in persuading British voters in 2016 to opt to leave the EU.
+They may want a deal, but many leaders of the 28-nation bloc mistrust Johnson, a brash Brexit champion who played a big role in persuading British voters in 2016 to opt to leave the EU.
 And they say Britain has not come up with proposals for maintaining an open border between EU member Ireland and the U.K.’s Northern Ireland — the key sticking point in the dispute.
 An open border underpins both the local economy and the peace process that ended years of sectarian violence in Northern Ireland

 Chief EU Brexit negotiator Michel Barnier said Monday that “based on current UK thinking, it is difficult to see how we can arrive at a legally operative solution.”